puwei/DanielTakeshi.github.io/_posts/2016-12-20-review-of-algorithmic-human-robot-interaction-cs-294-115-at-berkeley.md

 really helps is being reasonably funny.

 Thus, I came up with the following tentative plan: since it's election season, let's have "Anca for President"!
-I would include am image like the following in my slides, where going from left to right correlates with how much respect I have for that person.
+I would include an image like the following in my slides, where going from left to right correlates with how much respect I have for that person.